seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 *Exeunt*

 ### SCENE V. Britain.
-A room in Cymbeline’s palace.
+A room in Cymbeline's palace.

 *Enter QUEEN and CORNELIA*